Hyaxia/prompt-manager/web_store/product_details.md

 Tired of losing track of your best AI prompts?
 Prompt Manager is the ultimate tool for organizing, refining, and accessing your most effective prompts—right inside your browser!
 Whether you're a developer, marketer, writer, or AI enthusiast, this extension keeps your prompts at your fingertips.

 🔥 Why Use Prompt Manager?
-✅ Secure - Prompts are only accessible by YOU
-✅ Save & Organize – Store prompts, tag them, and never lose a great idea again.
+✅ Secure & Personal - Your prompts are only accessible by you ✅ Save & Organize – Store prompts, tag them, and never lose a great idea again.
 ✅ Quick Search & Access – Instantly find the right prompt for the right moment.
 ✅ Sync Across Devices – Your prompts follow you wherever you go (via Chrome sync).